Dadudekc/SWARM/docs/directory_overview.md

 ## Utilities and Scripts

-- `tools/` - Assorted helper scripts used in development and operations.
+- `tools/` - Assorted helper and automation scripts used in development and operations.
-- `scripts/` - Automation utilities such as log analysis and release prep.
-- `examples/` - Small code samples demonstrating library usage.
+- `docs/examples/` - Small code samples demonstrating library usage.
 - `docs/` - Project documentation.

 ## Data and Runtime